 - Call now for free advice and to start a claim

 Hernias are common injuries, usually diagnosed by an unsightly bulge in the abdomen, thigh or groin.
-They are typically caused by an internal organ forcing their way through an interior wall of muscle or tissue, and require surgery to have the organs pushed back into place – where some kind of wire mesh or organic matter will keep them where they belong, until the cell wall has regenerated sufficiently.
+They are typically caused by an internal organ forcing its way through an interior wall of muscle or tissue.
+Surgery may be required to have the organs pushed back in place.

-If you have developed a hernia in a work-related injury, or an incident in a public place such as an accident has caused a hernia, you may be entitled to compensation through the legal system.
-Hernia settlement amounts vary depending on the circumstances and results of the surgery, but this guide will talk you through how to make a claim.
+If you have developed a hernia in a work-related injury, or an incident in a public place, for instance, you may be entitled to compensation.
+Hernia compensation amounts can vary depending on any long-term effects.
+This guide will talk you through how to make a claim.

 As in any similar situation, the first thing you’ll need to do if seeking a settlement for hernia surgery is to ensure that your condition is documented by a medical professional.

 Make an appointment with your doctor as soon as you notice the symptoms of a hernia such as pain and unfamiliar bulges on your body, and if at all possible, seek a second opinion as confirmation.

 Take the advice of your doctor regarding how to proceed in terms of physical activity, as ignoring and aggravating a hernia can lead to further complications.
 You will also be asked to prove that your injury was not caused by any action or inaction of your own or any pre-existing health concern.

 Once you have consulted the necessary healthcare professionals, call us on 0800 073 8804 to discuss your case.
 Compensation for hernia surgery is one of the many subjects that we specialise in, and we will embark on a fact-finding mission as to how we can assist in your settlement.